Doris Lessing: Literary career

-In 1982 Lessing wrote two novels under the literary pseudonym Jane Somers to show the difficulty new authors face in trying to get their work printed.
+In 1982, Lessing wrote two novels under the literary pseudonym Jane Somers to show the difficulty new authors face in trying to get their work printed.
 The novels were rejected by Lessing's UK publisher but later accepted by another English publisher, Michael Joseph, and in the US by Alfred A. Knopf.
 The Diary of a Good Neighbour was published in Britain and the US in 1983 and If the Old Could in both countries in 1984, both as written by Jane Somers.
 In 1984 both novels were republished in both countries (Viking Books publishing in the US), this time under one cover, with the title The Diaries of Jane Somers: The Diary of a Good Neighbour and If the Old Could, listing Doris Lessing as author.

-Lessing declined a damehood (DBE) in 1992 as an honour linked to a non-existent Empire; she had previously declined an OBE in 1977.
+Lessing declined a damehood (DBE) in 1992 as an honour linked to a non-existent Empire; she had previously declined appointment as an OBE in 1977.
 Later she accepted appointment as a Member of the Order of the Companions of Honour at the end of 1999 for "conspicuous national service".
 She was also made a Companion of Literature by the Royal Society of Literature.

-In 2007 Lessing was awarded the Nobel Prize in Literature.
+In 2007, Lessing was awarded the Nobel Prize in Literature.
 She received the prize at the age of 88 years 52 days, making her the oldest winner of the literature prize at the time of the award and the third-oldest Nobel laureate in any category (after Leonid Hurwicz and Raymond Davis Jr.).
-She was only the eleventh woman to be awarded the Nobel Prize for Literature by the Swedish Academy in its 106-year history.
-In 2017, just 10 years later, her Nobel medal was put up for auction.
-Previously only one Nobel medal for literature had been sold at auction, for André Gide in 2016.
+Returning from the grocery store, Lessing was informed by a journalist of her win; she replied "Oh Christ" and continued to bring in her groceries, saying "One can't get more excited than one gets, you know?".
+While dismissing gathered reporters, she asked what they wanted to hear, saying "I'm sure you'd like some uplifting remarks of some kind."
+She was the eleventh woman to be awarded the Nobel Prize for Literature by the Swedish Academy in its 106-year history.
+In 2017, her Nobel medal was put up for auction.
+Previously, only one Nobel medal for literature had been sold at auction, for André Gide in 2016.

 Illness and death

-During the late 1990s Lessing had a stroke, which stopped her from travelling during her later years.
+During the late 1990s, Lessing had a stroke, which stopped her from travelling during her later years.
 She was still able to attend the theatre and opera.
 She began to focus her mind on death, for example asking herself if she would have time to finish a new book.
 She died on 17 November 2013, aged 94, at her home in West Hampstead, London, of kidney failure, sepsis and a chest infection, predeceased by her two sons, but was survived by her daughter, Jean, who lives in South Africa.

 She was remembered with a humanist funeral service.